initialcontext/esurient/README.md

 * Need to do something that MapReduce just isn't good at?
 Don't want to be told how to do it?

+## Limitations ##
+This technique isn't magic - although we get a user-defined number of Mapper processes, unique task IDs, and global job configuration to share marching orders, we don't have control over which cluster nodes will host each Mapper process.
+This makes some activities a bit trickier.
+To bootstrap message passing, cluster processes might communicate with the process that launched the job off-cluster.
+For coordinating more complex activities (leader election, etc.) tools like Apache Zookeeper come in handy.

 ## Instructions ##
 Ensure you have Java, a Hadop client appropriate to your cluster version, all associated configuration files and env vars set, and Maven 3 installed.
 You won't need to have Scala installed on the cluster or your build machine.